 Libraries: a place to promote health, wellbeing, and self-esteem with a puzzle

 One of the roles of the library is to foster a library patron’s wellbeing.
 Inevitably, there will be people who are suffering from anxiety and other mental health issues.
-The library provides a safe, welcoming, and supportive environment.
+The library provides a safe, welcoming, and supportive environment, either inhouse or remotely.
 Patrons can engage their brain, with an activity that is fun, stress-free, and non-threatening.
 This will help those anxious feelings pass.
 If they do this regularly, they will develop a strong coping strategy for the times they know are difficult for them.
 They will feel much better knowing that they have a plan in place to deal with it.

 It is quite clear, solving puzzles has a huge range of benefits that can never be underestimated.
 Library patrons should be encouraged to embrace this way of learning.
 All they need to do is ask the Librarian!